ShaheerSajid/PakFPU/README.md

 # Pakfpu

-A FPU developed at IC Design Lab in NUST for the community in Pakistan.
+A FPU developed for the open-source community.
 The FPU is IEEE-754 compliant and verified using Berkely TestFloat.
 Pakfpu is implemented in systemverilog and is fully paramterizable supporting single, double and quad precision.
 32 and 64bit integer formats are also supported.

 ## Operations
 * Addition/ Subtraction